-Real-time analytics perform processing on data ingested via a feed, analyzing each individual message as it is received.
+Real-time analytics perform processing on data ingested via a feed, analyzing each message as it is received.
 Real-time analytics are used especially for transforming data, geofencing, and incident detection.
 Analytics conclude with one or more outputs such as storing data in a feature layer or sending an email alert.

 Examples of real-time analysis